DavidKwon91/Titanic-Prediction/README.md

 # Titanic-Prediction

-Predicting Titanic Survived Classification in Kaggle Please refer to the md file to see the whole code
+Predicting Titanic Survived Classification in Kaggle \n

+Please refer to the md file to see the whole code